cmfk-hamburg/site/src/content/en/call-for-film.md

 Emerging directors, especially those just beginning their filmmaking journey, are heartily encouraged to participate!

 ### Our Promise

-Thorough Review: We cherish and look forward to witnessing the current state of Chinese-language cinema.
-All submitted films will undergo a careful examination by our selection committee.
+- **Thorough Review:** We cherish and look forward to witnessing the current state of Chinese-language cinema.
+All the submitted films will undergo a careful review by our selection committee.
-Encourage Innovation: Groundbreaking projects will receive the spotlight  they deserve.
+- **Encourage Innovation:** Groundbreaking projects will receive the spotlight they deserve.

-Expert Evaluation: Renowned industry professionals choose winning films and provide insightful reviews.
+- **Expert Evaluation:** Renowned industry professionals choose winning films and provide insightful reviews.

-Audience Engagement: Selected films are showcased in central Hamburg cinemas, enabling filmmaker-audience interactions and fostering meaningful connections.
+- **Audience Engagement:** Selected films are showcased in central Hamburg cinemas, enabling filmmaker-audience interactions and fostering meaningful connections.

 ### Deadlines